-Who it’s for: Beyond Earth is, in my opinion, a bit of a misstep in the Civ series, lacking elements that drive its siblings to success.
-While it has some cool things going for it, like a nonlinear tech system that allows you to evolve your futuristic technology in a number of distinct directions, it ultimately feels like a high budget Civ 5 mod that didn’t hold my interest for more than a couple dozen hours.
+A nontraditional (some might say controversial) step in the Civ series, Beyond Earth has some cool things going for it, like a nonlinear tech system that allows you to evolve your futuristic technology in a number of distinct directions.

 Distant Worlds: Universe